atlasxomics/AtlasXpipeline_docs/docs/SpatialEpigenome.rst

       }
     }

-If the input list of motifs has more than one element, converts the motif to a string, and add a "z:" prefix to each motif, remove duplicate motifs, and assign the resulting list of motifs to the variable motifs.
+If the input list of motifs has more than one element, convert the motif to a string, and add a "z:" prefix to each motif, remove duplicate motifs, and assign the resulting list of motifs to the variable motifs.
 We do this to create a list of enriched motifs that are specific to certain clusters.
 ::